paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/trace_allocs.rst

 We want to track all the allocations and de-allocations of this class.
 Only the code essential to this task is shown here, the complete code is in ``src/cpy/MemLeaks/cTrackAllocs.cpp``.

-Of course if you have multiple clases in the module the tracker can track all of them.
+Of course, if you have multiple classes in the module the tracker can track all of them.

 Adding a Static Allocation Tracker
 ----------------------------------